yarisvt/tyk-docs/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/getting-started/create-orgs-and-catalogs.md

 {{< note >}}
 **Note**

-You can create multiple public catalogues but since they will share the same level of access we advise to keep only one public catalogue.
+While it is possible to create multiple public catalogues, we do not advise doing so.
+This is because multiple public catalogues will share the same level of access.
 {{< /note >}}

 3. Once the catalogue is created, add a developer audience to it by clicking on the **Add Team** button and selecting an appropriate developer team (**B2B customer All users** in this example).